ufal/whisper_streaming/README.md

 The unused one does not have to be installed.
 We integrate the following segmenters, but suggestions for better alternatives are welcome.

 - for the languages with codes `as bn ca cs de el en es et fi fr ga gu hi hu is it kn lt lv ml mni mr nl or pa pl pt ro ru sk sl sv ta te yue zh`
-- - Apple Silicon: `mosestokenizer`
+- - Linux/Windows/Mac Intel: `pip install opus-fast-mosestokenizer`
-- - Otherwise: `pip install opus-fast-mosestokenizer`
+- - Apple Silicon (M1/M2): `pip install mosestokenizer`

 - `pip install tokenize_uk` for Ukrainian -- `uk`